aucareer/classify-customer-feedback/README.md

 ### 4. Setup Project environment
 ----------------------------------------
 To create project environment -run the following script.
-Provide $PROJECT_ID obtained in step 1.
 This will setup your cloud run environemnt, enable necessry services and creates two topics

 ```sh
 cd gcp-env